nicoursi/Vanets-ns3-fb/docs/CREATING_MAPS_AND_JOBS.md

 ## 2. Generating jobs
 ### 2.1. *generate_maps_and_jobs.py*
 This script generates `.slurm` jobs for different simulation configurations to be submitted on the cluster or `.job` files containing just the command with all the parameters to be executed locally.
-See also the Getting Started [Generating and Submitting Jobs](/docs/GETTING_STARTED.md#42-generating-and-submitting-jobs) section for more.
+See also the Getting Started [Generating slurm or job files](/docs/GETTING_STARTED.md#3-generating-slurm-or-job-files) section for more.

 **Usage**:
 <!--- cSpell:disable --->